restic/restic/doc/040_backup.rst

 By specifying the option ``--one-file-system`` you can instruct restic to only backup files from the file systems the initially specified files or directories reside on.
-In other words, it will prevent restic from crossing filesystem boundaries when performing a backup.
+In other words, it will prevent restic from crossing filesystem boundaries and subvolumes when performing a backup.

 For example, if you backup ``/`` with this option and you have external media mounted under ``/media/usb`` then restic will not back up ``/media/usb``